Standing By Motor Vehicle Accident Victims In The Cincinnati Metropolitan Area

 This is a very common question, but it needs to be answered on a case-by-case basis.
 Your compensation will depend on a variety of factors, including the extent of your injuries, the extent of your property damage and other losses and the insurance laws of your state.
 Ultimately, you should get enough money to cover past and present medical bills and lost wages related to the car accident, as well as additional cash for the pain and suffering you have experienced as a result of a careless driver.
 The good news is that our firm offers free, no-obligation consultations to give you a better sense of the value of your case.

-Do car accident laws differ depending on whether I was hit in Ohio, Kentucky or Indiana?
+Do car accident laws differ depending on whether I was hit in Ohio or Kentucky ?

 Yes, they do, but the three states also share some laws and legal principles.
 We’ll focus on three key areas: fault-based vs. no-fault insurance, negligence laws and statutes of limitation.

-No-fault vs. fault-based insurance coverage: Both Ohio and Indiana are “fault states” when it comes to auto accidents.
+No-fault vs. fault-based insurance coverage: Both Ohio is “fault states” when it comes to auto accidents.
 Simply put, this means that the party who caused the accident (and, by extension, their insurance company) must assume financial responsibility for the crash.

 Negligence laws and principles: All three states recognize some version of a legal principle known as comparative negligence.
 This means that both drivers could share fault for an accident and that being partially at fault doesn’t prohibit you from taking legal action.
 However, the amount of money you claim if you win or settle your case will typically be reduced by your percentage of fault.